-As stated in Policy/Program Memorandum 11 | Education in Ontario: policy and program direction | ontario.ca, boards must have in place procedures to identify each student's level of development, learning abilities, and needs, and they must ensure that educational programs are designed to accommodate these needs and to facilitate each student's growth and development.
+As stated in Policy/Program Memorandum 11: Early Identification of Children's Learning Needs, boards must have in place procedures to identify each student's level of development, learning abilities, and needs, and they must ensure that educational programs are designed to accommodate these needs and to facilitate each student's growth and development.
 Each board's special education plan must explain these procedures for school staff and for parents and other members of the public.

-The Kawartha Pine Ridge District School Board endeavours to deliver Special Education services to allow students to benefit from a range of services in keeping with the Board's program vision, as outlined in Standard 1.
+The Kawartha Pine Ridge District School Board (KPR) endeavours to deliver special education services to allow students to benefit from a range of services in keeping with the Board's program vision, as outlined in Standard 1 - Model for Special Education.
 We believe all students can learn, and that early intervention is critical in supporting student success.
 This belief guides the Board's approach to the education of students who have special needs.
 The education programs for these students must be sensitive to the individuals' strengths and learning needs, as well as the lived experience of each student.

-The Kawartha Pine Ridge District School Board (KPRDSB) is committed to providing a wide range of programs to assist students.
+The KPR is committed to providing a wide range of programs to assist students.
 These programs include early identification of learning needs, appropriate teaching strategies, materials to support programs, ongoing assessment, in-service to appropriate personnel, and communication with parents/guardians and students.